jamsoft/uap-data-vis-tool/README.md

 # Raw Data View

 The raw data view allows you to view each complete event entry for the given set of active filters.
-The data can be sorted in ascending and descending over by clicking on the column headers.
+The data can be sorted in ascending and descending order by clicking on the column headers.
 You can also sort on multiple columns by holding `SHIFT` and clicking on the column headers.

 ![Raw Data View](/img/raw-data.png "Raw Data View")